mlal83/Braydon/README.md

 ## Future features and modifications

-Eventually this website will allow users the option to pick an avatar instead of uploading a picture.
-The decoration of the website is still in working progress whereby the wesite wants to provide the user the ability to listen to the content aswell as reading it.
-Alongside this, an online shop where users can buy and sell there horror merchandise alongise Braydons merchandise which will consists of books.
-They will Braydon will act as an intermediary for payments where Braydon will get a share of the price the users items are sold at.
+Eventually, this website will allow users the option to pick an avatar instead of uploading a picture.
+The decoration of the website is still a work in progress, with plans to provide users the ability to listen to the content as well as reading it.
+Additionally, an online shop will be implemented where users can buy and sell their horror merchandise, alongside Braydon's merchandise which will consist of books.
+Braydon will act as an intermediary for payments, receiving a share of the price the users' items are sold at.
+The implementation of the Avatar option will be deferred to the next iteration due to time constraints.

 ## Tools and Technology used